-HRM 2501 - Facilities Management.
+HRM 2501 - Facilities Management (3 credits)

-This course is designed to provide hospitality managers and students with information they need to know to manage the physical plant of a hotel or restaurant and work effectively with the engineering and maintenance departments.
+This course is designed to provide hospitality managers with information they need to know to manage the physical plant of a hotel or restaurant and work effectively with the engineering and maintenance departments.
 Special emphasis will be placed on environmental issues, modernization, building operating systems, and resource management.
 (3 lect.)

-HRM 2506 - Sales and Marketing in the HospitalityIndustry.3 credits
+HRM 2506 - Sales & Marketing / Hospitality Industry (3 credits)